tamaralena/kirby-copy-pages/README.md

 ```
 cd path/to/kirby
-kirby plugin:install mogelbrod/kirby-copy-files
+kirby plugin:install mogelbrod/kirby-copy-pages
 ```

-This should install the plugin at `site/plugins/copy-files`.
+This should install the plugin at `site/plugins/copy-pages`.

 ### Git Submodule

 ```
 cd path/to/kirby
-git submodule add https://github.com/mogelbrod/kirby-copy-files.git site/plugins/copy-files
+git submodule add https://github.com/mogelbrod/kirby-copy-pages.git site/plugins/copy-pages
 ```

 ### Manual download

-1. [Download](https://github.com/mogelbrod/kirby-copy-files/archive/master.zip) a ZIP archive of this repository
+1. [Download](https://github.com/mogelbrod/kirby-copy-pages/archive/master.zip) a ZIP archive of this repository
 2. Extract the contents of `master.zip`
-3. Rename the extracted folder to `copy-files` and move it into the `site/plugins/` directory in your Kirby project
+3. Rename the extracted folder to `copy-pages` and move it into the `site/plugins/` directory in your Kirby project